RadoSlav220/JobsApp/README.md

 - Fix README.md
 - Add real name attribute to the class User
 - Add role (recruiter/applicant) to the class User

+# Functional Requirements
+- Recruiters see only their job ads
+- Delete job deletes applications